lake-wg/edhoc/draft-ietf-lake-edhoc.md

 Registry Name: EDHOC External Authorization Data

-Assignment Policy: Standards Action with Expert Review

 Reference: [[this document]]

 The columns of the registry are Name, Label, Description, and Reference, where Label is a non-negative integer and the other columns are text strings.
 The initial contents of the registry is shown in {{fig-ead-labels}}.
+EAD label 23 is Reserved.

 ~~~~~~~~~~~ aasvg